Xexr/wisdom/README.md

 - Be governed not by the tyranny of the urgent but by the elevation of the important. [^third]

 - Your work will be endless, but your time is finite.
 You cannot limit the work so you must limit your time.
 Hours are the only thing you can manage. [^third]

+- If your goal does not have a schedule, it is a dream. [^third]

 - Don’t let your email inbox become your to-do list. [^third]